espanso/espanso/docs/src/ch04-01-creating-a-pr.md

 `git` is a powerful but a bit complex tool to use, and there are many criteria around the internet.
 We normally:

 - squash the commits when we merge a PR
-- TODO: setup git hooks with some tool